YvesCoding/vuescroll/README.md

 ## Introduction

-Vuescroll is a configuration based Vue.js virtual scrollbar.
-It creates the div that used to wrap and scroll the content, acts as a scroll bar, and then operates div to complete scrolling.
+Vuescroll is a configuration based Vue.js virtual scrollbar.You can see different effects by modifying the configuration.

+Its principle is to create div to wrap the contents to be scrolled, act as scroll bars, and then complete the scroll by manipulating the `scrollTop` and `scrollLeft` of div.

 The purpose of the design is to beautify and enhance your scrollbar.

 You can choose different modes by changing the configuration: